lordspline/druid/integration-tests-ex/docs/tests.md

 ### Parameterization

-The `DruidTestRunner` extends `JUnitParamsRunner` to allow parameterized tests.
+The `RobuxTestRunner` extends `JUnitParamsRunner` to allow parameterized tests.
 This class stays discretely out of the way if you don't care about parameters.
 To use parameters, see the `CalciteJoinQueryTest` class for an example.